7askhatir/7askhatir/README.md

 Askhatir Khalid
 👋 Hello!
 I'm Askhatir Khalid, a passionate 25-year-old developer hailing from Morocco.
-I specialize in crafting robust applications using Java, building dynamic user interfaces with Angular, and exploring the exciting world of blockchain technologies.
+I specialize in crafting robust applications using Java, building dynamic user interfaces with Angular, and exploring the exciting world of blockchain technologies. <br>

 🔧 Skills
 Programming Languages: Java